 Here goes, warts and all:

-Answer: As you might imagine, there’s a long answer and a short answer to your questions.
+Answer: As you might imagine, there’s a long answer and a short answer to your questions about getting started as a new writer.

-The short answer is, yes, absolutely, it’s possible to make a living as a writer (I do it and support our family of five.
-My husband is a stay-at-home dad most of the time) and yes, absolutely, it’s possible to break in even if you have not published before.
+The short answer is, yes, absolutely, it’s possible to make a living as a writer (I do it and support our family of six.
+My husband is a stay-at-home dad most of the time).
+And yes, absolutely, it’s possible to break in even if you’ve never published anything before.

 That said, there’s several things you should know:

-1) It takes time and won’t happen overnight.
-You have to start building a portfolio and you aren’t going to be making six figures right away.
+It won’t happen overnight.
+You have to start building a portfolio. while you can make good money as a writer, you aren’t going to be making six figures right away.

-3) It’s not easy and it’s especially not easy now.
-It sounds easy and appealing to get started as a new writer but writing life has its ups and downs.
-When the economy is at its best, like with any job, it is easier to find work.
+It sounds easy and appealing to get started as a new writer but the writing life has its ups and downs.
+When the economy is at its best, like with any job, it’s easier to find work.

 So, you’ll be up in the middle of the night meeting deadlines (it’s 4:10 a.m. as I write this) and you’ll be passing off the baby to your partner, if you have one, and to friends/family/hired help when there’s a crunch time.